ron-t/Swish/validation-documentation.md

 ### Token
 - [x] Must be provided.
-- [ ] Link to page with guide on how to generate a token.
+- [ ] Link to page with guide on how to generate a token: https://github.com/ron-t/Swish/tree/master/Documents
+  - Other documentation/guides should be place here too.

 ### Domain
 - [ ] Only allow 3 selectable options.
 Option 2 is default.